deckhouse/virtualization/docs/USER_GUIDE.md

 Two modes are supported:

-- **Automatic (DHCP):** if `ipAddressName` is not specified in `.spec.networks[]`, the controller automatically creates an `IPAddress` resource (type `Auto`) bound to the VM via `ownerReferences` and passes it to the SDN module.
-The SDN module allocates an address from the pool and delivers it to the guest OS via DHCP.
-The address is stable across VM restarts and migrations (it is bound to the VM, not the pod).
-The guest OS must have a DHCP client enabled on the corresponding interface.
+- **Automatic (DHCP):** If [`ipAddressName`](cr.html#virtualmachine-v1alpha2-spec-networks-ipaddressname) is not specified in `.spec.networks[]`, the controller automatically creates an IPAddress resource (type `Auto`) bound to the VM via `ownerReferences` and passes it to the `sdn` module.
+The `sdn` module allocates an address from the pool and delivers it to the guest OS via DHCP.
+The address remains stable across VM restarts and migrations since it is bound to the VM, not the pod.
+For this mode to work, the guest OS must have a DHCP client enabled on the corresponding interface.

 - **Static:** if `ipAddressName` is specified in `.spec.networks[]`, the controller uses the user-provided `IPAddress` resource (type `Static`, `network.deckhouse.io/v1alpha1`).
 The address is determined by the user and is stable.